 - Delizio or Cremesso from Delica

-- Tassimo by Jacobs Douwe Egberts
+- Tassimo from Jacobs Douwe Egberts

 - Heater with heating control for a defined brewing temperature